 Open up Visual Studio and navigate on over to the Options menu (Tools > Options > Debugging > General) as seen below :

 You’ll need to enable and disable a few options options within the Debugging Options section of Visual Studio to get things working.

 - Step over Properties and Operators (Managed Only)

 - Require Source Files to Exactly Match the Original Version

 After making the changes, your options menu should look like this :

 Then, you’ll need to make sure that when debugging that you are targeting the actual Visual Studio Reference Source.
-You can do this by visiting the Symbols area under options (Tools > Options > Debugging > Symbols) :
+You can do this by accessing the Symbols area under Options (Tools > Options > Debugging > Symbols) :

 From here, you’ll want to target the Reference Source symbols available at http://referencesource.microsoft.com/symbols.
 You’ll need to click the Add Symbols option within the Symbols area and add the previously mentioned URL :